• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-Innovative applications from VR in art
+Innovative applications of VR in art

-Technological trends and challenges
+Technological Trends and Challenges

 VR galleries use advanced technologies